Reubes77/NautilusSwimAcademy/README.md

   5. see a gallery of images about the Academy;

-  6. contact the Academy and sign-up and find the location via a map;
+  6. contact the Academy, sign-up and find the location via a map;

   7. interact with our social media channels.